 An HSA can take your retirement savings plan to the next level.
 The account essentially allows you to contribute several thousand dollars more toward your retirement every year tax-free, on top of what you might already be saving in a 401(k) and/or IRA.

-When you approach your funding and withdrawal strategy, it’s crucial to balance short-term savings for this year’s health costs with long-term savings for retirement.
-Consider splitting your HSA to tackle both goals: keep enough cash in your HSA’s savings account to cover today’s medical bills and to cover your health plan’s annual out-of-pocket maximum; and invest the portion you'd like to dedicate toward saving for retirement.
+When you approach your funding and withdrawal strategy, it’s crucial to balance short-term savings for this year’s health costs with long-term savings for retirement, Shapiro says.
+Consider splitting your HSA to tackle both goals: Keep enough cash in your HSA’s savings account to cover today’s medical bills and to cover your health plan’s annual out-of-pocket maximum; and invest the portion you'd like to dedicate toward saving for retirement.